Donaim/miseq-workflow-pres/slides.md

 **Our solution: QAI**

-Our in-house Laboratory Information Management System (LIMS) that bridges the physical and digital worlds.
+Our in-house Laboratory Information Management System that bridges the physical and digital worlds.

 <!--
 This is the first critical handoff in our workflow - moving from an abstract request to a concrete physical sample that both the lab and our automated systems can track.